Don’t wait until our cool nights turn into full-on cold days. Now is the time to begin thinking about how to winterize your home.

 - Paper plates and plastic eating utensils.
 Paper towels.

-In case of potential bad weather, make sure your devices are all charged, as well.
+In case of potential bad weather, make sure your devices are all charged, as well, or that you have a portable charger.
 There’s nothing more terrifying than an afternoon with a dead iPad and no access to Netflix!

 Stay Safe this Winter

 We joke, but cold weather can be dangerous if you are not prepared.
 Completing the above checklist can help keep you safe and warm this season.